White House Council on Women and Girls: Mission

-Developments
+Accomplishments

 The White House Task Force to Protect Students from Sexual Assault was a development of both the White House Council on Women and Girls and the Office of the Vice President of the United States.
 The Task Force was established to protect American college and university students from sexual assault, to ensure that American colleges and universities are in compliance with federal regulations regarding sexual assault on campuses, and to help provide a safer environment for students on college and university campuses in the United States.

 The Council was instrumental in providing a provision in the Affordable Care Act for women's contraception without co-pay and for general preventative healthcare and breastfeeding services, as well as with policies on education, equal pay, working families, and violence against women.
 It also focused on issues for women with disabilities, trans women, women of color and women of low-income communities.

 On October 4–5, 2010, the Council and Fortune magazine hosted the Most Powerful Women Summit for female entrepreneurs.

 On April 22, 2013, the Council and the Center for American Women and Politics at Rutgers University hosted a White House conference on girls' leadership and civic education.

 On June 14, 2016, the White House Council on Women and Girls hosted the first United State of Women Summit.
 This conference brought attention to the successes the Obama Administration had made in promoting gender equality, as well as the issues and obstacles that women continued to face domestically and internationally.
 Guests at the summit included President Obama, Vice President Biden, House Democratic Leader Nancy Pelosi, and Planned Parenthood President Cecile Richards.